espnet/espnet/doc/espnet2_tutorial.md

     expansion_gamma: Number of additional candidates in expanded hypotheses selection. (int, default = 2)
     expansion_beta: Allowed logp difference for prune-by-value method. (float, default = 2.3)

-**Note 1:*** Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
+**Note:*** Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
 The optimal values for each parameter are task-dependent; a high value will typically increase decoding time to focus on performance while a low value will improve decoding time at the expense of performance.

+### Streaming

+In this version, we also support streaming Transducer models with dynamic chunk training and chunk-by-chunk decoding as proposed in [[Zhang et al., 2021]](https://arxiv.org/pdf/2012.05481.pdf).
+Our implementation is based on the version proposed in [Icefall](https://github.com/k2-fsa/icefall/), based itself on the original [WeNet](https://github.com/wenet-e2e/wenet/) one.

+#### Training

+To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True`.
+From here, the user has access to threee parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and left-context of the chunk during training (`left_chunk_size`).

+All these parameters can be modified in the training config through the `main_conf` field.
+A short description of the parameters is given in the Encoder section.

+#### Decoding

+To perform chunk-by-chunk inference, the parameter `streaming` should be set to True in the decoding configuration.
+In addition, the following parameters can be modified in order to modify the size of different elements of the approach:

+    chunk_size: Number of frames in chunk. (int, default = 8)
+    left_context: Number of frames in the left context of the chunk. (int, default = 32)
+    right_context: Number of frames in the right context of the chunk. (int, default = 2)

+For each parameter, the number of frames is defined AFTER subsampling, meaning the original input chunk will be bigger than requested.

+***Note:*** All search algorithms but ALSD are available with chunk-by-chunk inference.